Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 5-door suv body style within the same 'SUV' segment, the only major difference here really is their wheel drive configuration (4 x 4 for the Dacia and front in the case of the Hyundai).
 The first one has a Nissan-engineered powertrain under the hood, a 4-cylinder, 16-valves 125hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 136hp engine designed by Hyundai.

 SafetyThe first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
 Good thing is that both vehicles got tested, with the Hyundai displaying significantly better structural stability.
-Still, apart from the official crash test results there are other things we need to be aware of.
-Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, but that fact doesn't break the tie between the two cars.
+That aside, let's consider some other aspects which affect safety.
+Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, but it doesn't do much to help us decide between the two.
 Furthermore, when it comes to weight, a factor that most people underestimate, the Romanian car offers a marginal difference of 3% more metal.

-ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Hyundai does have a slight advantage, when all the models are taken into account.
+ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Hyundai does have a slight advantage, all the models observed together.
 These are the results of an independent reasearch, while our visitors describe reliability of Dacia with an average rating of 4.1, and models under the Hyundai badge with 4.5 out of 5.
-Independent research findings rank Duster as average reliability-wise, and ix35 is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as the Romanian car rank it on average as 4.0, while the one under the competitor's bonnet gets 4.5 out of 5.
+Some independent research have also placed Duster as average reliability-wise, and ix35 is more or less at the same level.That apart, owners of different cars powered by the same engine as the Romanian car rank it on average as 4.0, while the one under the competitor's bonnet gets 4.6 out of 5.

 Performance & Fuel economyDacia is a bit more agile, reaching 100km/h in 0.1 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 177 kilometers per hour, 1km/h less than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 6.4 liters of fuel per 100 kilometers (44 mpg), in combined cycle.